951-579-4096

 When the homeowners want to return to their property, here are some steps to follow:

 1. Use extreme caution both outside and inside.
-Various risks may still be present, such as ash pits and downed trees, poles and power lines.
+Various risks may still be present, such as ash pits and downed trees, poles, and power lines.

-2. Beware of damaged areas of floors and the roofs.
+2. Beware of damaged areas of floors and roofs.
 These can collapse without warning and are often covered in debris such as fallen interior finishes and insulation, limiting your ability to judge the structure’s stability.
 If you’re going to enter the property, wear the proper PPE (steel-toed boots, eye protection, respirator, protective suit, and hard hat), watch for dangling burnt overhead hazards, and enter slowly listening for sounds of creaking or shifting.
 If in doubt, consult the contractor.

 3. Check every area for sparks, smoke, or embers.
-This includes roof, attic, and crawlspace.
+This includes the roof, attic, and crawlspace.
 Sparks and embers may enter through openings in the roof and continue burning unseen.

 4. Do not turn on any utilities that have been disconnected or shut down.
 Doing so could spark another fire if wiring or equipment has been damaged, further flood the property, or produce a gas leak.
 Contact your utility company for the next steps.